This vignette tackles how to use atom plots to prepare simple to more

 )

-For ribbons, optional inputs include fill
+For ribbons, optional inputs include fill and

-defining the color and transparency of the ribbon,
+alpha defining the color and transparency of the ribbon,

 respectively.